dober-man/f5-agility-labs-waf/docs/class6/module2/lab3/lab3.rst

 Lab 2.3: Remediate ASM Policy to Pass WAF Tester
 =====================================================

-According to sources, Capital One suffered a data breach which was announced in late July 2019.
+According to sources, Capital One suffered a data breach which was announced in late July of 2019.
 Although protected by a WAF, it was misconfigured and not able to stop the attack executed by Paige Thompson, aka "erratic".
 Paige used an exploit called Server Side Request Forgery (SSRF) to compromise a web server and access roughly 100 million credit card applications among other PII data.
 Capital One is estimating this data breach will